netdata/netdata/docs/guides/monitor/lamp-stack.md

 The **System Overview** section, which you can also see in the right-hand menu, contains key hardware monitoring charts, including CPU utilization, memory page faults, network monitoring, and much more.
-The **Applications** section shows you exact which Linux processes are using the most system resources.
+The **Applications** section shows you exactly which Linux processes are using the most system resources.

 Next, let's check out LAMP-specific metrics.
 You should see four relevant sections: **Apache local**, **MySQL local**, **PHP-FPM local**, and **web log apache**.
 Click on any of these to see metrics from each service in your LAMP stack.